dev5212512/docker-for-beginner/README.md

 docker run that_image
 ```

+# Push code to GitHub with an SSH key
-# How to copy public key to the clipboard
+How to copy public key to the clipboard

 In Mac we can use pbcopy < pub file